Sexuality Chromosomal Abberations © Demonstration Research 3

 Damaged X & Y chromosomes result in:

-Hormone imbalances: Damaged genes can affect the production of sex hormones like estrogen and testosterone, causing hormonal imbalances that impact sexual function and development.
+Hormone imbalances: Damaged XY chromosomes can affect the production of sex hormones like estrogen and testosterone, causing various hormonal imbalances that impact sexual function and development.

-Gender identity concerns: Depending on the genetic mutation, individuals may experience discrepancies between their chromosomal sex and gender identity.
+Gender identity concerns: Depending on the genetic mutation, persons may experience discrepancies between their chromosomal sex and gender identity.

-Sexual behavior changes: Some genetic variations on sex chromosomes can influence sexual behavior patterns, potentially affecting libido or sexual response
+Sexual behavior changes: Genetic variations on sex chromosomes can affect sexual behavior patterns, potentially affecting libido or sexual response

 Experimental approaches to correct sexual abberations